blackbird71SR/Hello-World/README.md

 - [x] **CIL**

-CIL is owest-level human-readable programming language used in .NET Framework, .NET Core and Mono.
+CIL is the lowest-level human-readable programming language used in .NET Framework, .NET Core and Mono.

 - [x] **Cobol**